Convicted Killer Charged With Swiping Catalytic Converters From School Buses In Fair Lawn

-A career criminal from Passaic County was charged with stealing $18,000 worth of catalytic converters from school buses in Fair Lawn.
+A habitual offender was charged with stealing $18,000 worth of catalytic converters from school buses in Fair Lawn, authorities said.

-Johannes Vanwageningen, 37, of Bloomingdale was identified as the thief by Fair Lawn Police Detective Chris O’Shaughnessy with help from Butler Police Detective Jarred Schmiedhauser, the sergeant said.
+Johannes Vanwageningen, 37, of Bloomingdale was identified as the thief by Fair Lawn Police Detective Chris O’Shaughnessy with help from Butler Police Detective Jarred Schmiedhauser.

-Vanwageningen is known to police, having served time for aggravated manslaughter and frequently been arrested in various North Jersey counties for assorted drug-related offenses throughout his adult life.
+Vanwageningen is known to police, having served time for aggravated manslaughter and been arrested several times in various North Jersey counties for assorted drug-related offenses.

 He'd previously been convicted of aggravated manslaughter in the 2004 stabbing death of a 25-year-old Pompton Lakes man during a fight over spilled soda at a local hangout.

-Members of the Passaic County Sheriff’s Office, responding to O'Shaughnessy's alert, arrested Vanwageningen following a traffic stop last week.
-Fair Lawn police charged him with theft before he was released pending court action.
+Responding to O’Shaughnessy’s alert, members of the Passaic County Sheriff’s Office arrested Vanwageningen last week following a traffic stop.

+Fair Lawn police charged Vanwageningen with theft and released him pending court action.

-The highly-prized emission-control devices help remove nitrogen oxide and other potentially toxic pollutants from a vehicle’s exhaust while reducing engine noise.
+The highly-prized emissions-control devices help remove nitrogen oxide and other potentially toxic pollutants from a vehicle’s exhaust while reducing engine noise.

 Their honeycomb interiors are coated with a trio of precious metals -- rhodium, palladium and platinum – that have become black market prizes.